 No dust emission source from Project activities was observed during impact air quality monitoring.
 Major sources of dust observed at the monitoring stations during the monitoring sessions were local air pollution and nearby traffic emissions.
-It is considered that the monitoring work in the reporting period was effective and there was no adverse impact attributable to the works of the Project.
+It is considered that the monitoring work in the reporting period was effective and there was no adverse impact attributable to the Project activities.